Miles Glacier Bridge

-The Miles Glacier Bridge, also known as the Million Dollar Bridge, was built in the early 1900s across the Copper River fifty miles from Cordova in what is now the U.S. state of Alaska.
+The Miles Glacier Bridge, also known as the Million Dollar Bridge, was built in the early 1900s across the Copper River 50 mi from Cordova in what is now the U.S. state of Alaska.
 It is a multiple-span Pennsylvania truss bridge which completed a 196 mi railroad line for the Copper River and Northwestern Railway, built by J. P. Morgan and the Guggenheim family to haul copper from the old mining town of Kennicott, now located within the Wrangell–St. Elias National Park and Preserve, to the port of Cordova.
-It earned its nickname because of its $1.4 million cost, well recouped by the about $200 million worth of copper ore which was shipped as a result of its construction.
+It earned its nickname because of its $1.4 million cost, well recouped by the $200 million worth of copper ore shipped as a result of its construction.

-Current access to the bridge is limited to jet boat travel up the Copper River or boat travel downriver from Chitina due to the erosion along the Copper River Highway, and there is currently no access by road.
-The cost of repairs has prevented necessary maintenance albeit Miles Glacier bridge remains an attraction for tourists.
+Because of erosion along the Copper River Highway, current access to the bridge is limited to jet boat travel up the Copper River or boat travel downriver from Chitina, and there is no access by road.
+The cost of repairs has prevented necessary maintenance, although the bridge remains an attraction for tourists.

 History

-The Copper River and Northwestern Railway and associated bridges were built between 1906 and 1911 by Michael James Heney.
+The Copper River and Northwestern Railway and its associated bridges were built between 1906 and 1911 by Michael James Heney.
 This bridge was the most significant of the group.
 However, its use as a railroad bridge ended in 1938 when the Copper River and Northwestern Railway shut down.

 Work to convert the old rail bed into a highway bridge was completed in 1958.
 In the same year, a plaque was placed on the bridge:

 This Bridge once served the Copper River and Northwestern Railroad trains, and was converted to a Highway Bridge in 1958.
 The Bridge crosses the Copper River between two scenic and active glaciers.
 The Childs Glacier to the west and the Miles Glacier to the east.
 Known as the Million Dollar Bridge, and constructed during severe winter conditions.
 It was considered one of the great engineering feats of all time.

-The bridge was among many affected by the 1964 Alaska earthquake – while other bridges along the Copper River Highway from Cordova to Chitina were destroyed, the Million Dollar Bridge was "merely damaged".
-One of the bridge spans, #4, slipped off its foundation after the earthquake.
+The bridge was among many affected by the 1964 Alaska earthquake – while other bridges along the Copper River Highway from Cordova to Chitina were destroyed, the Million Dollar Bridge was "merely damaged": One of the bridge spans, #4, slipped off its foundation after the earthquake.

-The bridge was placed on the National Register of Historic Places in 2000.
+The bridge was added to the National Register of Historic Places in 2000.